pcardotatgit/Umbrella_Investigate_Check_Domain_Reputations/readme.md

 This set of scripts request domain reputation to the Umbrella Investigate Backend, for a list of domains which are contained into the <b>domain.txt</b> file.

+The last script will dynamically get domain reputations for domains in all URLs contained in any INTERNET Web Page.

-You must have access to INVESTIGATE.
-Thanks to this you will be able to generate an Authentication token
+You must have access to INVESTIGATEin order to be abal to run these scripts.
+Thanks to this you will be able to generate your Authentication token into the Umbrella INVESTIGATE Dashboard.

-	investigate_api_key
+It is named  **investigate_api_key** in the scripts.

+You must store your API token into the **token.txt** file.

 For each domain into the <b>domain.txt</b> file, the script retrieves several security information which help to categorize domains by risk.

-Result are stored into output text files
+Result are stored into output text files into the **./output** directory

-This result can be used to create blocking rules into network security like NGFW
+The goal behind this, is to dynamically create blocking rules into network security devices like Next Gen FireWall

 ## Installation